 2024 Youth Needs Assessment

-Every three years the Community Foundation surveys young people (9th through 12th grade of high school) in the five-county region of Northwest Lower Michigan (Antrim, Benzie, Grand Traverse, Kalkaska and Leelanau).
-The main purpose of the survey is to understand the evolving needs of regional youth so the Community Foundation and Youth Advisory Council can set funding priorities.
-The following is a summary of the findings of the most recent Youth Needs Assessment.
+The main purpose of the survey is to understand the evolving needs of regional youth so the Community Foundation and our Youth Advisory Councils can set funding priorities.
+The following is a summary of the findings of the our most recent Youth Needs Assessment in 2024.

 - Mental health issues, academic stress, and vaping are the top three issues facing youth in our region.